Melinda Wagner

 Biography

-Melinda Wagner (born 1965 in Philadelphia, Pennsylvania) received graduate degrees in music composition from the University of Chicago and the University of Pennsylvania.
+Ms. Wagner received graduate degrees in music composition from the University of Chicago and the University of Pennsylvania.
 She has studied with Richard Wernick, George Crumb, Shulamit Ran, and Jay Reise.

 Melinda Wagner has taught at the University of Pennsylvania, Swarthmore College, Syracuse University, and Hunter College.
-She lives in New Jersey with her husband, percussionist James Saporito, and their children.
+She is currently [2021] on the faculty of the Juilliard School.

 Works for Winds